 A Sonar may sail with one or more persons.
 This overrides SCR C.2.1(a)

 Boats must pay fleet dues.
 Dues must be received by the fleet treasurer at least 5 business days prior to any race which is to be scored.
+This changes NOR 2.3 by adding this eligibility requirement.